SAP-archive/teched2021-DEV261/exercises/ex4/README.md

 ## Goal 🎯

 The CAP application relies on a number of different tools which are needed to build and deploy the application.
 To streamline the installation of these components, a base or parent image can be used with these tools already installed.
 This container is setup with the *cds* and *ui5* build tools, *openssl* and *jq*.
-It is thenused used by the other containers as their parent image.
+It is then used used by the other containers as their parent image.

+> ⚠ NOTE: This step is only required if has not been previously configured with [CI CD JOB](../ex3#exercise-354---capuitools---optional)

 ## Build and Push the Docker image